+% of Group's interest (i) Entity name Country of incorporation Principal activities 2023 2022 2021 Suécia II Fundo de Investimento Multimercado (ii) Brazil Investment fund 100.00% - -
-(i) The percentage of participation represents the Group's interest in total capital and voting capital of its subsidiaries.

-(ii)New subsidiaries acquired in 2020, 2021 and 2022.
-See further details in Note 5 (ii) below.

-(iii) Subsidiaries incorporated in 2018 for operating in the retirement plans and life insurance business, which is regulated by the Superintendency of Private Insurance (SUSEP) in Brazil.

-(iv) New subsidiaries and investment funds incorporated in the year.

-(v) Subsidiaries and investment funds closed or consolidated by other funds during the year.

-(vi) Subsidiaries which the Group holds operational control.
+- (i) The percentage of participation represents the Group's interest in total capital and voting capital of its subsidiaries. - (ii) New subsidiaries acquired in 2023 and 2022.
+See further details in Note 5 (ii) Business combinations, below. - (iii) Subsidiary incorporated in 2018 for operating in the retirement plans and life insurance business, which is regulated by the Superintendency of Private Insurance (SUSEP) in Brazil. - (iv) New subsidiaries and investment funds incorporated in the year. - (v) Subsidiaries and investment funds closed or consolidated by other funds/companies during the year. - (vi) Subsidiaries which the Group holds or has held the operational control.
 The operational control refers to relevant rights the Company have over the subsidiary, that includes, among other topics, the right to nominate the directors and propose the target entity for merger.